USMNT build World Cup momentum with bounce-back Senegal win | MLSSoccer.com

 “It's important to get good feelings.
 We are still a little bit short in our preparation, but I think we are going in a good direction.”

 Flaws were indeed evident.
-The hosts were sliced open in transition on Senegal legend Sadio Mané’s first goal, a potentially costly letdown just before halftime, then gifted the former Liverpool FC star his second with defensive errors that allowed the Teranga Lions to equalize after the break.
+The hosts were sliced open in transition on Senegal legend Sadio Mané’s first goal, a potentially costly letdown just before halftime, then gifted the former Liverpool FC star his second with defensive errors that allowed the Lions of Teranga to equalize after the break.

 “In the way that we concede the goals, I think we need to improve, and not to allow the opponent to create the chances that we concede,” noted Pochettino.
 “But overall, I think it was a positive day.”